 When you meet another astrologer or introduce yourself to a group of astrologers, it’s a polite gesture to offer this information.
 Hi, I’m Molly – Aries Sun, Leo Moon, Libra rising.
-In the language of astrology, it communicates who you are without revealing too much!
+In the language of astrology, it communicates some interesting information about me– without revealing everything!

 You’ll need your birth chart to locate your Sun, Moon, and Rising signs.